malletgaetan/amVy/README.md

 # A small and simple interpreter for amVy

-amVy is a simple and concise context oriented programming language
+amVy is a simple and concise stack oriented programming language

-> [!NOTE]
-> amVy is just a toy, don't use it

 ## Example